 My birthday is on the 1st December and do you know what used to bug me?
 An advent calendar as a present!
 (Ungrateful child I know).
 The thing is, everyone else got them anyway, but mine would be part of my present.
 (Having said that, I often ended up with 3 chocolate calendars, so it wasn’t all bad!)

-I used to think it was bad enough having a birthday 25 days before the big day, but one of my close friends has a birthday on Christmas day – now that sucks!
+I used to think it was bad enough having a birthday 25 days before the big day, however one of my close friends has a birthday on Christmas day.
+Now that sucks!
 Especially when you’re a mum!

 With birthdays and Christmas so close together you can end up with gift and toy overload!
 A top tip from Laura from Max and Mummy is ‘Max’s birthday is the 1st December.
 We tend to do presents for one and an outing for the other.
 This year we are going to see School of Rock for his birthday and he’s got some presents for Christmas!’

 Emma, mum to teenage twins with birthdays on Christmas Eve says ‘Always use birthday paper even when tempted to use the Christmas stuff!!
 Also give separate birthday and Christmas presents, as you wouldn’t buy someone with a July birthday a joint Christmas present.’
 These two tips alone were mentioned by nearly everyone I spoke to … you have been warned!

 The card shops turn red and green from November on wards.
 So make sure you buy birthday cards well in advance, as the shops assume no-one has a birthday in the month of December and hide the birthday cards!

 Unless it’s a few days before Christmas, try not to put the Christmas decorations up until after the birthday is over.
 If it falls soon after Christmas, consider taking the decorations down early.